venysssssssssss/rust-study/README.md

-# rust-study / Studying rust because i think thats the new gen lang
+# rust-study / Studying rust because i think thats the new gen lang.

 ## Contents <!-- omit in toc -->